ccqw/processPoetry/README.md

 processPoetry
 =============

-Programs to generate process poems with UNIX and Python
+These are programs to generate poetry with UNIX and Python.
+This group of projects was begun in [Adam Parrish's](https://github.com/aparrish) ITP class [_Reading and Writing Electronic Texts_](http://rwet.decontextualize.com/)